 Tenancy by entirety is only available to spouses.
-When the first spouse passes, then his or her interest in the property is terminated, leaving only the surviving spouse.
+When the first spouse passes, then his or her interest in the property terminates, leaving only the surviving spouse.
 This is important to creditors, because the debt of the first spouse is no longer attached to the property.

-Another option for Oregon real estate is known as a transfer-on-death deed.
+Another option for Oregon real estate is a transfer-on-death deed.

 Using this legal instrument, you complete, sign, and record an updated deed that transfers ownership to a new owner.
 However, the deed has no effect until after you die.
 As long as you are alive, the deed is not active.